Summertime is almost here, and you know what that means – road trips with the family!

 Lost Filling: You can use chewed SUGAR FREE gum as a temporary measure, or even better would be to use over-the-counter dental cement.

-Lost Crown: If you still have the crown, place it over the tooth and hold it in place with over-the-conter dental cement, toothpaste or even denture adhesive.
+Lost Crown: If you still have the crown, place it over the tooth and hold it in place with over-the-counter dental cement, toothpaste or denture adhesive.
+Schedule a dental appointment to have the dentist repair your porcelain fixed bridge.

 Knocked-Out Tooth: Place your tooth in milk and get to a dentist immediately.
 If you can get to the dentist within an hour, the tooth could be saved.